 Terms and conditions don’t outline all aspects of using the service

 There’s no information about the company behind KindLotto or contact options other than email

 The website is glitchy and some functionalities don’t work well

+We live in a world where people have access to dozens of services competing for their attention.
+In this world, a poorly constructed and poorly functioning online platform is simply not worth trying.
+And that’s precisely what KindLotto is.
 Because of these facts, we don’t recommend KindLotto.
 Obviously, our stance would change if more information were provided about how it works and what it offers (a working FAQ would be nice).
 At the time being, however, no such information is available anywhere on the website.